geekjuice/vim-spec/README.md

 ## Notes/Caveats

-When calling `RunAllSpecs`, plugin expects tests within a directory to all be the same filetype. i.e. a specific spec directory should only contain Javascript mocha files.
+* When calling `RunAllSpecs`, plugin expects tests within a directory to all be the same filetype. i.e. a specific spec directory should only contain Javascript mocha files.
+(To be fixed)

+* Initial call expects to be done on a spec file since vim-spec has no prior knowledge of which spec commmand to call

 Credits
 -------